Finder Award

 As well as all this there’s your hefty welcome bonus and anniversary bonus (both subject to a minimum spend requirement) plus a bonus if you refer a friend and they’re approved.

-American Express Membership Rewards Points are perhaps the easiest and most versatile credit card points to redeem that you’ll find.
+In terms of redeeming points, American Express Membership Rewards are perhaps the most versatile credit card points going.
 When you pay online using your card you’ll get the option to cash-in points or in the app you can just pick charges from your statement and pay them with points.
 Alternatively, you can even switch your points to partner programmes including those of British Airways, Hilton and Virgin Atlantic.
+You can book a hotel stay, car hire or a flight via the app (using your points or credit or a combination of the two) but be warned: it’s rather clunky.

 This tool is designed to help you get an idea of what you could earn in points in year one.
 Don’t forget that some transactions might not be eligible for points, and cash advances definitely won’t be.